open-telemetry/opentelemetry-specification/specification/logs/README.md

 [existing open-source libraries](https://docs.datadoghq.com/tracing/connect_logs_and_traces/java/?tab=log4j2)
 that do this.

-A further optional modification would be to auto-instrument loggers to send logs directly to the backend via OTLP instead or in addition to writing to a file or standard output.
+A further optional modification is to auto-instrument loggers to send logs directly to the backend via OTLP instead or in addition to writing to a file or standard output.